What happens after I sign up?

 I want to help but I can’t commit to volunteering regularly, what else can I do to help?

-Signing up as a community volunteer or volunteer driver is always an amazing way to support OMA, as you can respond to requests whenever you’re available and have the time to fulfil them.
+Signing up as a Hall volunteer or volunteer driver is always an amazing way to support OMA, as you can sign up for shifts or delivery routes whenever you’re available and have the time to fulfil them.
 You can also set up donation stations at your home, place of work or school or set up fundraisers too!
 If either of these sound like they’d be a good fit for you, please email email@example.com and we’ll send you all the relevant information.

 My question isn’t answered!